SpotEx: Short Term Price & Fundamental Forecasts

 • Continuously updated UMM data on exchange borders.

-• PTDF forecasts for the flow-based domain based on information and data from JAO.
+• PTDF forecasts for the flow-based domain based on information and data from JAO (for the Nordic and CORE regions).

 Components of the hydropower bidding curves (hydropower-dominated areas):